andOlga/umineko-catbox-english/README.md

 If you want to play the game on your Nintendo Switch hardware, it will need Atmosphère installed on it.
 If you don't have Atmosphère already, please look it up to see if it's compatible with your Switch model and install it if it is.
-Afterwards, [download](../../releases/latest/download/patch.zip) the patch, rename `mods` to `atmosphere` and copy it to your SD card.
+Afterwards, [download](../../releases/latest/download/patch_atmos.zip) the patch and copy it to the "atmosphere" folder on your SD card.
 The next time the game starts, it should be in English.

 I don't recommend this approach for now as the patch is still in active development and you're potentially going to murder your SD card updating it all the time.
 Once the patch is finished, this method of playing should be perfectly viable.